ml-lab/SAFA/README.md

 ## Dataset and Preprocessing
 We use [**VoxCeleb1**](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) to train and evaluate our model.
 Original Youtube videos are downloaded, cropped and splited following the instructions from [video-preprocessing](https://github.com/AliaksandrSiarohin/video-preprocessing).

+a.
 To obtain the facial landmark meta data from the preprocessed videos, run:
 ```
 python video_ldmk_meta.py --video_dir directory/to/preprocessed_videos out_dir directory/to/output_meta_files
 ```

+b.
+Extract images from videos

 ## Citation
 If you find our work useful to your research, please consider citing: